Bourennaneyounes/3DMeshes_Generation/README.md

      ```bash
      python single_image_test_script.py
      ```
-   - The inpainted textures will be saved in the `output` folder inside the `ZITS
+   - The inpainted textures will be saved in the `output` folder inside the `ZITS_inpainting` directory.

-Inpainting directory.

 5. **Troubleshooting**:
    - If you encounter installation issues with ZITS, refer to their [GitHub page](https://github.com/DQiaole/ZITS_inpainting) for assistance.